ManiacUrgency/akagi/README.md

 **4 Synthesis & Analysis**

-  1. "research_paper_synthesis_and_analysis.py" extracts the definitions Responsible AI from each reserach paper by reading the "rai_definitions.json".
+  1. "research_paper_synthesis_and_analysis.py" extracts the definitions of Responsible AI from each reserach paper by reading the "rai_definitions.json".
   2. The definitions are concatenated and inputted as context for the prompt, which invokes the LLM (_GPT-4o_).
   3. The LLM response is printed to the terminal.